apple/swift-nio-transport-services/README.md

 Network.framework is Apple's reference implementation of the [proposed post-sockets API](https://datatracker.ietf.org/wg/taps/charter/) that is currently being worked on by the Transport Services Working Group (taps) of the IETF.
 To indicate the proposed long-term future of interfaces like Network.framework, we decided to call this module NIOTransportServices.
 Also, NIONetworkFramework didn't appeal to us much as a name.

-## Limitations
+## How to Use?

+Today, the easiest way to use SwiftNIO Transport Services is through CocoaPods:

+    pod 'SwiftNIO'
+    pod 'SwiftNIOTransportServices'

-Network.framework is only available on macOS 10.14+, iOS 12+, and tvOS 12+.
+You can also use the Swift Package Manager, however Network.framework is only available on macOS 10.14+, iOS 12+, and tvOS 12+.
 This does not match the current minimum deployment target for Swift Package Manager, so building this repository with Swift Package Manager requires that you pass custom build flags, e.g:

 ```
 swift build -Xswiftc -target -Xswiftc x86_64-apple-macosx10.14